 You can also enjoy other activities like hiking, biking, picnicking, or simply taking in the scenery in this wonderful area.
 If you’re looking for an awesome day out with your family or friends then look no further than Lake Staz.

-5. Take A Nice Stroll in St. Moritz Village
+5. Wander through St. Moritz Village

 There are many interesting sights in the village.
 Some of the things to do or places to see in St. Moritz village are:

-- Badrutt’s Palace and Badrutt’s Bronze Bust – One of St. Moritz’s famous icons, Johannes Badrutt, who accounted for the town’s success as a winter tourism destination
+- Badrutt’s Palace and Badrutt’s Bronze Bust – One of St. Moritz’s famous icons, Johannes Badrutt, accounted for the town’s success as a winter tourism destination

 - Chesa Veglia – Old farmhouse from 1658